 For some, the benefits of solar power are clear.
 For others, they may be slightly cloudy.
 While most people can probably agree that a main reason to go solar is its positive impact on the environment, what are other motivations for adopting this clean energy source?

-Whatever level of knowledge you have about going solar, this recent list published by energysage contains some benefits that may surprise you.
+Whatever level of knowledge you have about going solar, a list published by EnergySage contains some benefits that may surprise you.
 Number one on that list?
 How much money your organization can save with solar power.

 From the article: